Solutions of the singular Yamabe problem near singular boundaries: Examples with no tangential decay

-We begin by reviewing solutions of the Loewner-Nirenberg problem \eqref{equation-LN-1}-\eqref{boundary-condition-LN} in cones that possess translational invariance.
+We begin by reviewing solutions of the Loewner-Nirenberg problem \eqref{equation-LN-1}-\eqref{boundary-condition-LN} in cones with translational invariance.
 As a preparatory step for our first example, we focus on the specific scenario with $n=3$, and the invariance is along the $z$-axis.